Project-ODE/FeatureEngine-benchmark/test/resources/README.md

 #### Format

-The results are saved as json with the following structure.
+The results are saved as in a json file that contains one json object per line, each line corresponds the a time time segment.
+Json object are formatted as follow:
+`{"timestamp": "1970-01-01T00:00:00+00:00", "column_1": values, ..., "column_N": values}`.

 #### FeatureEngine-benchmark results

-FeatureEngine-benchmark save its results using spark's default json writter which create a folder and puts as many json files as partitions of the results inside Spark.
+FeatureEngine-benchmark save its results using spark's default json writter.
-All results